-The fresh air diffusers should be installed in hallways, near the primary return for the forced air system, or in larger common areas.
-Fresh air should not be distributed directly to bedrooms as this increases the likelihood for discomfort in cold or humid weather.
-Diffusers should be located in regions with reasonable distance from the exhaust registers to promote circulation of the fresh air throughout the dwelling.
+The fresh air diffusers should be installed in hallways, near the primary return for the forced air system, in bedrooms and/or in common living areas.
+Diffusers should be located a reasonable distance from the exhaust registers to promote circulation of the fresh air throughout the dwelling.
 The supply diffusers should be installed high on the wall or in the ceiling.
 If the diffuser is located in a common area, it is recommended to place it on the ceiling so that it can better mix with the air in the room before reaching occupants.
 This will improve comfort in cold weather.
 If diffusers are installed on the wall, place them at least 12 inches (30 cm) from the ceiling.